 Basket legs

-Some basket uses or styles require the basket to be lifted off the surface its sitting on.
-This is true for a wool basket- to allow airflow around the wool.
-These basket legs are the solution.
-These legs are woven into the corners of a square or rectangular basket to lift the basket.
+Some basket styles lift the basket off the floor.
+This is true for a wool basket – to allow airflow around the wool.
+Basket legs are the solution.

 Caring for basket handles